Team Cohesion: Build a Unified, High-Performing Squad

 Shared Goals and Vision

 Every team needs a clear, compelling purpose.
 When team members understand and are invested in the same goals, they have a common direction.
 This vision should be clearly articulated and regularly reinforced.
 It’s the North Star that guides collective effort, preventing divergence and ensuring everyone is rowing in the same direction.
+This shared understanding ensures that efforts are aligned, minimizing wasted energy on tangential tasks.
+Think of it as everyone having the same destination on their GPS, ensuring no one takes unnecessary detours.

 Effective Communication